plopcas/retrolog/content/posts/deploying-a-static-website-with-s3-route-53-and-cloudfront.md

 ![image](/images/deploying-a-static-website-with-s3-route-53-and-cloudfront-8.jpg)

-- Click the "Upload" button at the bottom to skip all the additional steps and leave the defaults.
+- Click on the "Upload" button at the bottom to skip all the additional steps and leave the defaults.
 - Open the "Endpoint" URL from the previous step in a browser.

 A **403 Forbidden** error!? 😱 What's going on?